alertlogic/ehub-collector/README.md

 1. From the `All applications` tab on the `App registration (Preview)` blade, select `All apps`, and then click the application name you created.
 1. Note the `Application ID`, for example, `a261478c-84fb-42f9-84c2-de050a4babe3`

-## Set Up the Required Active Directory Security Permissions.
+## Set Up the Required Active Directory Security Permissions

 1. On the `Settings` panel for the application, select `Keys`.
 1. Type a key `Description`, and then set `Duration` to `Never expires`.